nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 The above definition holds a `whereClause` element, stating the search document type and predicates explaining how the document model properties will be translated into a NXQL query.
 It can also state a `fixedPart` element that will added as to the query string.
 This fixed part can also take parameters using the '?' character and `parameter` elements.
 It can also accept "named parameters", e.g. parameters prefixed by a comma, that can also match the search document model properties (for instance: `SELECT * FROM Document WHERE [dc:title](http://dctitle) = :[searchdoc:title](http://searchdoctitle)` ).

-The&nbsp;`fixedPart` element also accepts attributes to better control its behaviour:
+The `fixedPart` element also accepts attributes to better control its behaviour:

-*   `statement` makes is possible to declare the select statement to use (as contrary to the&nbsp;`pattern` element, the&nbsp;`fixedPart` element is not supposed to hold the select statement).
+*   `statement` makes is possible to declare the select statement to use (as contrary to the `pattern` element, the `fixedPart` element is not supposed to hold the select statement).
 This optional parameter default to "Select * from document" for default core page providers.
 *   `escapeParameters` is a boolean value that allows to avoid escaping parameters when building the fixed part (defaults to true).
 *   `quoteParameters` is a boolean value that allows to avoid adding quotes around the parameter (defaults to true).
-This is useful when parameters actually hold a complete predicate, for instance (and in this case, the&nbsp;`escapeParameters` element must also be set to true.
+This is useful when parameters actually hold a complete predicate, for instance (and in this case, the `escapeParameters` element must also be set to true.

 {{#> callout type='info' }}